 Bonus recipe: Homemade Strawberry Yogurt

 The possibilities are endless for your fresh homemade yogurt.
 During the summertime, I love to incorporate local fruits and honey into it.
-I used fresh strawberries for this batch but feel free to use other kinds of fruits like fresh blueberries, raspberries, peaches, etc.
+I used fresh strawberries for this batch but feel free to use other kinds of fruit like fresh blueberries, raspberries, peaches, etc.

 Chop up about 2 cups of strawberries per quart of yogurt, or more or less based on preference.
 Add a tablespoon of fresh honey and use a potato masher to gently crush the berries and incorporate the honey.